LaussenLabs/atriumdb/sdk/docs/source/tutorial.rst

 Surveying Data in the Dataset
 -----------------------------

 In this section, we will discuss how to survey the data in our dataset, including retrieving information about all measures and devices, and obtaining the availability of specified measures and sources.

 Retrieving All Measures
 ^^^^^^^^^^^^^^^^^^^^^^^

 To retrieve information about all measures in the dataset, you can use the `get_all_measures` method.
-This method returns a dictionary containing information about each measure, including its id, tag, name, sample frequency (in nanohertz), code, unit, unit label, unit code, and source_id.
+This method queries the linked relational database and returns a dictionary containing detailed information about each measure stored in the dataset.

+The information includes:

+- `id`: The unique identifier of the measure in the dataset.
+- `tag`: A short, human-readable identifier for the measure.
+- `name`: A more descriptive name for the measure (can be None if not defined).
+- `freq_nhz`: The sample frequency of the measure in nanohertz (1 Hz = 10^9 nHz).
+- `code`: A code (usually MDC) representing the measure (can be None if not defined).
+- `unit`: The unit of the measure (e.g., 'BPM' for beats per minute).
+- `unit_label`: A human-readable label for the unit (can be None if not defined).
+- `unit_code`: A code (usually MDC) representing the unit (can be None if not defined).
+- `source_id`: The identifier of the data source (e.g., device or patient) associated with the measure.

+Here's an example of how to use the `get_all_measures` method:

 .. code-block:: python

+   # Instantiate the AtriumSDK object with the dataset location
+   sdk = AtriumSDK(dataset_location="./example_dataset")

+   # Retrieve information about all measures in the dataset
    all_measures = sdk.get_all_measures()

+   # Print the retrieved information
    print(all_measures)

 Example output: